Liberty Belle Riverboat: History

 The Richard F. Irvine was the second riverboat to enter into service on May 20, 1973, in the Rivers of America at the Magic Kingdom park.
 Its other riverboat colleague, the Admiral Joe Fowler, served from October 2, 1971, through fall 1980 when it was destroyed in a dry dock accident.
 The Richard F. Irvine was completely refurbished and returned to service in 1996 as the Liberty Belle.
 Everything except for the hull, boiler, and engines was stripped off, and an all-new superstructure was constructed from aluminum and vinyl.
 The Richard F. Irvine name would later be reintroduced on one of the ferry boats that travel between the Magic Kingdom and the Transportation and Ticket Center, having been renamed from Magic Kingdom II in 1997.

 The Liberty Belle underwent an extensive rehab from September 2005 to September 2006 and returned as an attraction ride vehicle.
 Between late October 2009 and early January 2010, the Liberty Belle was used for a live show called Tiana's Showboat Jubilee to promote Disney Animation's 2009 film The Princess and the Frog.
 In 2018, the Liberty Belle was completely overhauled with a new boiler.

-In August 2024, Disney announced that the Magic Kingdom version of Rivers of America would be closed to make way for a Frontierland expansion, themed to the American wilderness from Pixar's Cars franchise.
-The Liberty Belle closed on July 7, 2025 for that expansion, with its final voyages being held on July 6.
+In August 2024, Disney announced that the Magic Kingdom version of Rivers of America would be closed to make way for an area themed to the American wilderness from Pixar's Cars franchise and Villains Land.
+The Liberty Belle closed on July 7, 2025 for that expansion, with its final sailings being held on July 6.
 As of August 2025, the Liberty Belle riverboat is docked at a backstage marina in the Walt Disney World Resort area.